Why the infrastructure deal is so important for Joe Biden | NewsChannel 3-12

 A deal on police reform on Thursday before lawmakers go on recess would turn what is already looking like a very good day for Biden into an even better one.

-CNN’s Manu Raju, Ted Barrett and Phil Mattingly contributed to this story
+CNN’s Manu Raju, Ted Barrett, Phil Mattingly and Ryan Nobles contributed to this report.

 Comments